esamattis/yalr/README.md

 Start YALR as disabled.

-Useful for temporally disabling the embedded yalr server from YALRFile.
+Useful for temporally disabling the embedded YALR server from the YALRFile.

 ### disableLiveCSS